sehidcan/easygentoo/README.md

 a ready to use Xfce desktop with a few key strokes.

-Using a capable intallation media which has more filesystem utilities, you can use "btrfs, jfs, nfs, xfs, reiserfs, ext2, ext3, ext4" in your profile for partitions.
+Using a capable intallation media which has more filesystem utilities, you can use "btrfs, ext2, ext3, ext4, ntfs, reiserfs, xfs" in your profile for partitions.

 Localization is based on your "keymap".
 English for "us", Turkish for